puneethr09/stock_fundamental/docs/prd.md

 **FR6**: The system shall maintain and enhance the existing Indian stock auto-complete functionality for ticker search, with flexibility to improve or completely revamp for better user experience.

 **FR7**: The system shall provide educational explanations alongside all analysis results, helping users understand financial concepts, ratios, and investment principles for continuous learning.

 **FR8**: The system shall provide comprehensive test coverage with automated testing at unit, integration, and end-to-end levels.

-**FR8**: The system shall provide comprehensive test coverage with automated testing at unit, integration, and end-to-end levels.